Tuesday, 2 April 2019

 In such circumstances, the German defeat could only be a matter of time.

 From the German perspective, defeat clearly resulted from a failure to commit sufficient resources to air power.
 In the Second World War, Germany pursued a limited air strategy, in which the activities of her air force were largely subordinated to the requirements of her armies.
 By contrast, the Allies developed a general air strategy, in which air power was employed not only in the joint environment but as a strategic weapon as well.
-Consequently, while Germany maintained large, well equipped and very capable ground forces, the German Air Force was allowed to decline steadily as a fighting force relative to the RAF and the USAAF between 1940 and 1944.[32]
+Consequently, while Germany maintained large, well equipped and very capable ground forces, the Luftwaffe was allowed to decline steadily as a fighting force relative to the RAF and the USAAF between 1940 and 1944.[32]
 And yet, without air cover, the formidable capability of the German land armies proved impossible to exploit.
 Indeed, even if the Germans had deployed more ground forces to Normandy, the outcome would probably not have been very different once the Allies had established their lodgement area.
 The decisive factor in the battle was air power.

 Symbolic of Allied air supremacy, some of the best tanks